rkonoplev/dniester/README.md

 - **Performance**: High-performance caching with Caffeine.
 - **Rate Limiting**: IP-based protection with Bucket4j.
 - **Multi-Database Support**: Works with MySQL 8.0 and PostgreSQL 12+.
+- **Automated DB Migrations**: Database schema is managed and versioned with Flyway.
 - **Testing**: Comprehensive unit and integration test suite with docker-compose.
 - **CI/CD**: GitHub Actions pipeline with automated testing and code quality checks.
+- **Archived Migration History**: Includes legacy scripts from the original Drupal 6 migration for historical context.

 ## 📚 Documentation